Marlboro County License Hearing Guide

 What It Is

-- Separate from Criminal Court: Remember, the ALR hearing is entirely separate from your criminal DUI case.
-The outcome of the ALR hearing does not automatically determine the outcome of your criminal case, and vice-versa.
+- Separate from Criminal Court: The ALR hearing is a civil proceeding, entirely separate from your criminal DUI case.
+The outcome of the ALR hearing does not directly impact the criminal charges against you, and vice versa.

-- Decides if License Suspension is Warranted: The purpose of the ALR hearing is to determine whether the SCDMV had sufficient legal grounds to suspend your license.
+- Decide if License Suspension is Warranted: The purpose of the ALR hearing is to determine whether the SCDMV had sufficient legal grounds to suspend your license.
+The hearing officer will review the evidence presented by both sides and make a decision.

 - Lower Burden of Proof than Criminal Trial: The standard of proof in an ALR hearing is lower than in a criminal trial.
-The SCDMV only needs to show "probable cause" to believe you were driving under the influence, whereas in criminal court, the prosecution must prove your guilt "beyond a reasonable doubt."
+The SCDMV only needs to prove its case by a preponderance of the evidence (meaning it is more likely than not that the suspension was justified), rather than beyond a reasonable doubt.

 How to Prepare